 4. Lake Pukaki Kettle Hole Walk

 Just down the road from the parking lot of the Shoreline Walk, you’ll find the parking lot for the Lake Pukaki Kettle Hole Walk.
-This walk is 4 kilometers long (2.5 miles) and takes you to a kettle hole that was formed by melting glacial ice.
-There is an information board here that explains the process.
+This walk is 4 kilometers long (2.5 miles), about an hour’s walk that takes you to a kettle hole formed by melting glacial ice – a kettle hole is a bit like if nature took a big ice cream scoop out of the ground!

-Along this trail, you’ll get spectacular views of Lake Pukaki.
-It is a fairly easy trail that takes most people around an hour to complete.
-It is probably the best hike of the drive from Lake Tekapo to Mount Cook and well worth checking out.
+Along this trail, you’ll also enjoy spectacular views of Lake Pukaki.
+It’s a fairly easy trail that takes most people around an hour to complete.
+In my opinion, it’s probably the best hike of the drive from Lake Tekapo to Mount Cook and well worth checking out.
+It’s also a pretty straightforward and accessible walk, suitable for most people, families included!

 5. Twizel (slight detour)

 The landscape surrounding Twizel has a very ‘Lord of the Rings vibe’.
 In fact, nearby Ben Ohau Station is where the Battle Of Pelennor Fields scene in The Return Of The King was filmed.
-Worth noting is that Ben Ohau is privately owned.
-You can access it by booking a Lord Of The Rings tour in Twizel.
+Worth noting is that Ben Ohau is privately owned, so can only be visited as part of a local tour.

-Twizel is a popular destination for those interested in rock and mountain climbing, cycling, and fishing.
-There are also a few great cafes and restaurants in the town including the awesome Poppies Café on Benmore Place.
-Also, be sure to head out to Lake Ruataniwha in Twizel at sunset to capture amazing reflections!
+Twizel is also a popular destination for those interested in rock and mountain climbing, cycling, and fishing.
+There are also a few great cafés and restaurants in town, including the awesome Poppies Café on Benmore Place.
+Open 10 am to 8 pm Sunday to Tuesday, and 5 pm to 8 pm on Friday and Saturday, their menu is bursting with creative flavor – I loved their signature Poppies burger!

 Stay Overnight in Twizel